spotxchange/spotx-directsdk-demo/README.md

   have to stop one when the other is about to begin playing, and make sure that both go to full-screen when prompted, etc. One advantage with this method is that you could modify it to play mid-roll or post-roll ads.

+***

-### Key-value pairs, Reporting, and Targeting
+### Key-value pairs

-Passing key-value pairs into the Direct AdOS SDK is easy; simply pass an options object into the constructor when initializing an instance of the DirectAdOS.
+Key-value pairs can be passed to the Direct AdOS SDK in an options object when creating a new instance of `SpotX.DirectAdOS`

 ```
 var directAdOS = new SpotX.DirectAdOS({